Ahmed-AG/k8s-quick-start-tutorial/task0.md

 `kubectl` is the command-line interface (CLI) used to interact with Kubernetes clusters.
 It allows users to execute commands against Kubernetes clusters to deploy applications, manage and inspect cluster resources, and perform various administrative tasks.

 ### Install kubectl
-kubectl will be configured automatially to authenticate to Minikube during the minikube installation process (check `~/.kube/config`).
+kubectl will be configured automatically to authenticate to Minikube during the minikube installation process (check `~/.kube/config`).
 However, you might still need to install `kubectl` itself.
 To install `kubectl` Follow the steps here:[https://kubernetes.io/docs/tasks/tools/]( https://kubernetes.io/docs/tasks/tools/)